Sonolus/wiki-engine-specs/docs/overview.md

 It is optional and used by engines to provide player judgement graphs of each category at result screen.

 For example, an engine may have a "tap note" bucket which shows judgment graphs of player's performance on tap notes in milliseconds, and similarly a "release note" bucket.

+## Tutorial data

+Engine tutorial data is the brain of an engine in tutorial mode.

+Engine tutorial data consists of skin, effect, particle, instruction, archetypes, callbacks, and nodes.

+### Skin

+Same as play mode.

+### Effect

+Same as play mode.

+### Particle

+Same as play mode.

+### Instruction

+Instruction declares which texts and icons the engine wants access to.

+### Callbacks

+Callbacks are nodes to execute when events happen.

+### Nodes

+Same as play mode.

+## Rom

+Engine rom contains efficient storage and retrieval of readonly data to be used.